damigupta-baylor/baylor-assessment/README.md

 - **Docker**: Ensure Docker and Docker Compose are installed.

 ## Setup and Usage
-1. Install Docker and Docker Compose.
-2. Clone the repository:
+1. Clone the repository:
    ```bash
    git clone <repository-url>
    cd <repository-directory>
    ```
-3. Build and Start the Services:
+2. Build and Start the Services:
    - Run the following command to build and start the PostgreSQL database:
      ```bash
      docker-compose build && docker-compose up mydb -d
      ```
    - Wait for the database to be fully initialized (this may take a few seconds).

-4. Run the Application:
+3. Run the Application:
    - Start the Python application to parse the PDF, generate CSVs, and populate the database:
      ```bash
      docker-compose up myapp
      ```

-5. Verify the Output:
+4. Verify the Output:
    - Check the `/app/output` directory (mounted to `./output` on your machine) for the generated CSV files:
      - `hgnc_gene.csv`: Contains HGNC ID, gene name, and genomic coordinates (hg38, hg19).
      - `gene_aliases.csv`: Contains HGNC ID and gene aliases.